Introduction to settlement agreements

 - Outstanding maternity/paternity/adoption pay

-- Continuation of health and any other insurance such as life insurance
+- The company car, health and any other insurance such as life insurance

 - Professional memberships (ensure that any practising certificate is returned.
 Are they going to charge pro rata in respect of any professional subscriptions which continue to the end of the year?)

-- As a general rule the following payments can be made gross, without deduction of tax provided that they are not otherwise chargeable to tax:
+As a general rule the following payments can be made without deduction of tax provided that they are not otherwise chargeable to tax:

-- An agreed sum which is for compensation for loss of employment/office up to £30,000.00.
+- An agreed sum for compensation for loss of employment/office up to £30,000.00.
 This only applies to employees.
 Any payment in excess of £30,000.00 will be subject to income tax (see comments below).

 - A payment in a discrimination case for injury to feelings where that discrimination occurs before termination of employment and/or personal injury.

-- The following payments can generally not be made gross and tax will be deducted at source before they are paid to you:
+The following payments can generally not be made gross and tax and national insurance deductions will be deducted at source before they are paid to you:

-- Any salary or other earnings due up to the date that your employment ends
+- Any salary or other earnings due up to the date that your employment ends, including holiday pay

 - Consideration for restrictive covenants or confidentiality obligations